rjmurph2241/baseboard-heating-thermostat/README.md

 ### Rotary Encoder

 ### Enclosure
 The enclosure was designed in Alibre Atom 3D.
 I've included the original file as well as the .stl and .step if anyone wants to modify them.
+I printed it on my Monoprice Select Mini Pro.
+You can print it either face up or face down.
+Face up requires a lot more filament for supports but gives you a better front surface.
+Face down, you still need supports for where the rotary encoder goes.

 ## Putting It All Together
 ![](/images/inside-case.jpg)